sigmonsays/voyager/README.md

 - allow - list - list of paths to allow from your home directory
 - layouts - map - map of paths enforcing a layout.
 Most significant path is used.
 - alias - map - map of top path name to alias local path
+- cachedir - string - `/tmp/voyager` - cache directory (image cache)

+# image handling

+When voyager finds a directory with files which are mostly images the image handler will be invoked.

+The image handler will render thumbnails for each image found.
+It make take a little to load the first time due to image resizing.
+The resizing happens during page load.

+The resized images are cached in `cachedir` which by default is `/tmp/voyager`